 While giving your presentation, you may want to switch between picture sources, adjust the volume, or temporarily turn off the picture and sound.
 Follow the instructions below to access theses features from your projector's control panel.
-You can also access these features, plus many others, using the remote control as described in Chapter 3.
+You can also access these features, as well as many others, by using the remote control as described in Chapter 3.